L3MON4D3/nvim-matchconfig/README.md

 Relevant features:
-* Declaratively define options (not just buffer-local or global `vim.opt`-options, but any arbitrary code that changes a buffers state) that should be applied to some buffer based on predicates (filename matches some pattern, or file is inside some directory), their order (override less specific options with more specific ones) and how they are merged when there are collisions (for example the last provided value of an option has priority, or all values are somehow combined)
+* Declaratively define options (not just buffer-local or global `vim.opt`-options, but any arbitrary code that changes a buffers state) to apply to some buffer based on predicates.
+  For example, set a keybinding for all buffers whose filename matches `.*README.md`, or configure a specific lsp for all `python` files in some directory.
+  Special care is taken to allow these options to be very minimal (quick to create!), unloadable (remove them completely), and have well-defined merging behaviour (in case more than one option applies to some buffer).
-* Quickly edit currently-loaded options (jump to options that apply to the current buffer, and, upon changing them, discard the old options and load the new options)
+* Quickly edit currently-loaded options.
+  It is possible to quickly jump to any option that applies to the current buffer, edit it, and reload the options for all open buffers.
-* The set of options that can be defined for a buffer is not set in stone but can be supplanted by user-defined options.

 # Project State
 This is definitely very pre-1.0, so best only use it by pinning it to a commit,